0xReki/0xreki.github.io/_posts/2022/2022-12-13-mahjong-superstitions.md

 #seo_title_fix: 3

-excerpt: |
-  Let's talk about superstitions.
-  Being a occult player, I will not try to disprove any of these.
-  There are other people that do that, so I don't have to.
-  Sure, there are some I follow and others I don't subscribe to that much.
-  Good superstitions are just some shorthand for some complex math, I don't need to bother thinking about.
 ---
 Let's talk about superstitions.
-Being an occult player, I will not try to disprove any of these.
+Being an occult player myself, I will not try to disprove any of these.
-There are other people that do that, so I don't have to.
 Sure, there are some I follow and others I don't subscribe to that much.
 I see it that way: good superstitions are just some shorthand for some complex math, I don't need to bother thinking about it.
+That being said, the Western Riichi online sphere is hostile, very hostile against occult players.
 If you don't believe in these, that's fine.
-Just be civil about it.
+But for the love of all that's holy to you, be civil about it.

-## “Lalafell have all the luck in Doman Mahjong”
+## “Lalafell have all the luck!”

-Let's start with a current one.
+Let's start with a current one:
-Granted, this feels like you can extend this to all of Final Fantasy XIV Online: Lalafell seem to an influence on luck.
+In Final Fantasy XIV Online, being a Lalafell seems to have an influence on luck - more opening gates in treasure maps, more loot, better rolls on loot etc.
-More opening gates, more loot, better rolls on loot, more kandora, more uradora, more ippatsu tsumos.
+Even in Doman Mahjong, they get more kandora, more uradora, more riichi ippatsu tsumo.
-However, you might need to murder the Lalafell in your group with Rescue for the luck to trigger.
-Or convince the Lalafell to commit suicide.
-Somehow, that sounds wrong…
+Most of the better performing players are Popotoes!

+So get your Fantasia and join the dark side!

 ## “If you're 3rd, and the last dealer is 4th, he will go on a luck streak and blast your ass down to 4th.”